 Cherreads

-Chapter 1 - Chapter 1 - Falling Into Him
+Chapter 1 - Chapter 1 - His Breaking Point

 The smell of roasted beans lingered on Ryan's hands long after his shift ended.
 He hated that smell.
-It clung to him, to his clothes, his bag, his skin.
-But the café paid enough to cover what his father never could: rent, textbooks, and the late-night meals he pretended were dinner.
+It stuck everywhere on him, his clothes, his bag, his skin.
+But he couldn't do anything about it as the café paid enough to cover what his father never could.
+Accommodation, textbooks, and those late-night meals he pretended were dinner.

-When he finally made it out of the café that night, the sky was already the color of dull metal.
-He pulled out his phone to check his GPA again, as if the numbers might have changed in the past few hours.
+When he finally made it out of the café that night, the sky was starting to get dark.
+He pulled out his phone, scrolled to the school's website to check his GPA again, as if the numbers might have miraculously changed in the past few hours.
 They hadn't.

 2.4.